needle-mirror/com.unity.netcode/Documentation~/command-stream.md

 ## Checking which ghost entities are owned by the player, on the client.
 > [!NOTE]
-> It is required you use (and implement) the `GhostOwnerComponent` functionality, for commands to work properly.
+> It is required you use (and implement) the `GhostOwner` functionality, for commands to work properly.
 For example: By checking the 'Has Owner' checkbox in the `GhostAuthoringComponent`.

 **On the client, it is very common to want to lookup (i.e. query for) entities that are owned by the local player.**
 This is problematic, as multiple ghosts may have the same `CommandBuffer` as your "locally owned" ghost (e.g. when using [Remove Player Prediction](prediction.md#remote-players-prediction), _every other "player" ghost_ will have this buffer),